whatisnuclear/website/reactor_history.md

 Fort Greely, Alaska.
 An exotic nitrogen-cooled truck-mounted model was developed and tested in Idaho but not deployed.

-After the STG and Nautilus, the third PWR to operate was the first plant built under the ANPP, the APPR-1 (later designated SM-1) was a PWR.
+After the STG and Nautilus, the third PWR to operate was the first plant built under the ANPP: the APPR-1 (later designated SM-1).
 It was built by Alco and Stone & Webster, and came to power in April, 1957.
 While the Shippingport design effort predates APPR-1 effort (discussed below), the APPR-1 team pioneered some ideas, such as the vertical vapor container, as opposed to Shippingport's horizontal ones.
 They innovated a lot while